baggiponte/scikit-eval/README.md

-# skeval
+# scikit-eval

 🚧 Work in progress

-`skeval` aims to offer a lightweight and simple `Experiment` class to evaluate your machine learning models.
+`scikit-eval` aims to offer a lightweight and simple `Experiment` class to evaluate your machine learning models.